 The Chapel of Silence

-Kamppi Chapel of Silence is located in the City Center: a sanctuary of quietude in the midst of Helsinki’s lively urban life.
-The 300-meter-square space is warm and calm, and offers a fine retreat, boasting thick wooden walls made of Nordic spruce that work to enhance the depth of the silence inside.
-The church can be accessed through three main doors, and stepping into the main room reveals wooden benches and one fascinating altar holding a thin metal cross and a bowl.
-What’s more, the building is constructed in an amazing circular shape that represents the height of architectural innovation in true Scandinavian style!
+Kamppi Chapel of Silence is a sanctuary of quietude in the midst of Helsinki’s lively city centre.
+The chapel is tiny yet warm and calm, and the thick wooden walls, made of Nordic spruce, work to enhance the depth of the silence inside.
+Stepping into the main room reveals wooden benches and a fascinating altar holding a thin, metal cross and a bowl.
+What’s more, the building is constructed in an amazing circular shape that represents the height of architectural innovation in true Scandinavian style

 Helsinki City Museum

 There is arguably no better place to understand how exactly the city of Helsinki became what it is today than the City Museum

 , which won Finland’s Museum of the Year award in 2017.
 In five separate buildings on the Cathedral Square, a complexity of exhibitions range from traditional Finnish costumes to displays of 19th-century home décor, complete with early prototypes of refrigerators and irons.
 The centre also takes a look at the cultural life of the city and the incredible female presence in the political and economic environment of the last century.
 Virtual reality technology combined with old photographs also allow visitors to feel as if they have literally stepped back in time to Helsinki’s past.

 Helsinki University Botanical Gardens